structurizr/java-extensions/structurizr-mermaid/README.md

 - Add support for colouring deployment nodes (text and border).
 - Shape borders are now rendered in a darker version of the background, rather than grey.
+- Graph direction is now taken from the view's auto-layout settings.

 ### 1.3.5 (27th June 2020)